Jovan Vladimir: Sainthood

 Jovan Vladimir was buried in Prespa, in the same church in front of which he was martyred.
 His relics soon became famous as miraculously healing, attracting many people to his tomb.
 Shortly after his death he was recognized as a martyr and saint, being commemorated on 22 May, his feast day.
 At that time, saints were recognized without any formal rite of canonization.
 Vladimir was the first ruler of a Serbian state who was elevated to sainthood.
-The rulers from the Nemanjić dynasty, who reigned over the Serbian state which grew around Raška, would almost all be canonized—starting with Nemanja, the saintly founder of the dynasty.
+The rulers from the Nemanjić dynasty, who reigned over the Serbian state which later capital was in Stari Ras, would almost all be canonized—starting with Nemanja, the saintly founder of the dynasty.

 Several years after his burial, Kosara transported the remains to Duklja.
 She interred him in the Prečista Krajinska Church, near his court, in the region of Skadarska Krajina.
 The relics drew many devotees to the church, which became a center of pilgrimage.
 Kosara did not remarry; at her request, she was interred in Prečista Krajinska, at the feet of her husband.
 In around 1215—when Krajina was under the rule of Serbian Grand Prince Stefan Nemanjić—the relics were presumably removed from this church and transported to Dyrrhachium by the troops of Michael I, the despot of Epirus.
 At that time Despot Michael had briefly captured from Serbia the city of Skadar, which is only about 20 km east of the church.
 Jovan Vladimir was mentioned as the patron saint of Dyrrhachium in a Greek liturgical text.

 In 1368 Dyrrhachium was taken from the Angevins by Karlo Thopia, an Albanian lord.
 In 1381 he rebuilt, in Byzantine style, a church ruined in an earthquake in the narrow valley of the stream Kusha, a tributary of the Shkumbin River—near the site of the town of Elbasan in central Albania (built in the 15th century).
 The church was dedicated to Saint Jovan Vladimir, as the inscription which Thopia placed above its south entrance declared in Greek, Latin, and Serbian.
 The saint's relics were kept in a reliquary, a wooden casket, which was enclosed in a shrine, 3 m in height, within the church.